-The discount rate assumption is calculated as the sum of the assumed real rate of return and the assumed annual price inflation, currently 4.50 percent and 2.50 percent, respectively.
+The discount rate assumption is calculated as the sum of the assumed real rate of return and the assumed annual price inflation, currently 4.50% and 2.50%, respectively.
 Changing either the price inflation assumption or the real rate of return assumption will change the discount rate.
 The sensitivity of the valuation results to the discount rate assumption depends on which component of the discount rate is changed.
-Shown below are various valuation results as of June 30, 2019 assuming alternate discount rates by changing the two components independently.
-Results are shown using the current discount rate of 7.0 percent as well as alternate discount rates of 6.0 percent and 8.0 percent.
-The rates of 6.0 percent were selected since they illustrate the impact of a 1.0 percent increase or decrease to the 7.0 percent assumption.
+Shown below are various valuation results as of June 30, 2020 assuming alternate discount rates by changing the two components independently.
+Results are shown using the current discount rate of 7.0% as well as alternate discount rates of 6.0% and 8.0%.
+The rates of 6.0% and 8.0% were selected since they illustrate the impact of a 1.0% increase or decrease to the 7.0% assumption.